jteutenberg/downpore/README.md

 * enter the new downpore directory and build it using `go build downpore.go`

 ### Run precompiled binary
-A stand-alone, pre-compiled binary is available at https://github.com/jteutenberg/downpore/releases/latest
+A stand-alone, pre-compiled binary for Linux x86-64 is available at https://github.com/jteutenberg/downpore/releases/latest

 # Usage
 The general form of execution is